Meesha Shafi rejects Lux Style Awards nomination

 In April last year, Shafi accused fellow singer Ali Zafar of sexual harassment in the country's first ever high-profile #MeToo case.

-Meesha Shafi received overwhelming on support social media for speaking out against this culture of harassment.
+She received overwhelming amount of support social media for speaking out against this culture of harassment.

 "I have been subjected, on more than one occasion, to sexual harassment of physical nature at the hands of a colleague from my industry: Ali Zafar," she wrote on Twitter.